unicodeveloper/awesome-nextjs/README.md

 - [Taxonomy](https://github.com/shadcn/taxonomy) - An example app built using Next.js 13 server components.
 - [shadcn/ui](https://github.com/shadcn/ui) - Beautifully designed components that you can copy and paste into your apps.
 - [StorageBox](https://github.com/AlandSleman/StorageBox) - A Simple File Storage Service Built with Go and Next.js.
+- [Invoice Mama](https://invoicemama.com) - An easy to use and affordable invoicing app built with Next.js.

 ## Books